pl9ed/RPP-Control/README.md

 ## front_panel
 Overall main program responsible for connecting components together and interfacing with the user.
 Block diagram connects sub-components.

-## spoof_data
-**INPUTS**: No. Pumps (int)

-**OUTPUTS**: Array (dbl array)

-Randomly generates *No. Pumps* numbers between 0 and 200 as output.
-Used primarily for testing.

 ## spoofExcel
-Standalone program that periodically writes random values into an Excel spreadsheet.
+Standalone program that periodically writes values into an Excel spreadsheet.
+Can either generate random values or output based on a CSV file.
 Can use either the Report Generation Toolkit or write to a delimited spreadsheet and forces an Excel file extension.
 Used primarily for testing.

 # Input Components
 ## importExcel